Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Conclusion and Future Studies

 \section{Conclusion and Future Studies}

 In this paper, we proposed a novel graph-based deep learning architecture, NTM, constructed by fixing selected entries of feedforward neural network parameters to be non-trainable.
 The design is naturally motivated by information propagation on graphs, and can be interpreted in terms of decision-making in games on graphs.
 Our theoretical analysis establishes a universal approximation result for equilibrium feedback functions.
 Numerical experiments further show that, for strategy parameterization, NTM provides improved training stability over state-of-the-art GCNs.
 As an interpretable and parameter-efficient architecture, NTM can be readily combined with modern deep learning–based game-solving algorithms, and is broadly applicable to general models of games on graphs.
-Compared with standard FNN, NTM requires fewer parameters on large sparse graphs, thereby reducing model complexity of the architecture and mitigating overfitting.
+Compared with a standard FNN, NTM requires fewer parameters on large sparse graphs, thereby reducing model complexity of the architecture and mitigating overfitting.

 Several directions remain open for future study.
 A natural extension is to further explore NTM numerically, particularly in multi-hop ($\ell \geq 2$) and multi-dimensional test cases, and to investigate non-trainable variants of other game-solving algorithms beyond DP and Deep BSDE.
-On the theoretical side, fundamental questions remain: despite recent progress in understanding GCNs' transductive learning ability \cite{detering2025learning}, their function approximation capabilities and training instabilities have yet to be systematically analyzed.
-For NTM the precise characterization of its expressivity class is still an open problem.
+We emphasize that the numerical results in this paper are primarily validated on low-dimensional test cases (e.g., \(N=10\)).
+Extending the proposed approach to larger-scale settings and systematically investigating its scalability remain important directions for future work.
+On the theoretical side, our explanation for the observed instability of GCNs is hypothetical, and fundamental questions remain: despite recent progress in understanding GCNs' transductive learning ability \cite{detering2025learning}, their function approximation capabilities and training instabilities have yet to be systematically analyzed.
+For NTM, the precise characterization of its expressivity class is still an open problem.
 Addressing these questions would yield valuable insights into the design of robust and efficient graph-based neural architectures.